schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Scooter

-A caster admires at a electrical room.
+A caster admires at an electrical room.

 ## Appellate Tossing